schadenfreude2030/iannwtf-project/README.md

-The two vertical ordered columns which are the nearest to the bird are considered for the reward calculation. µ denotes the y coordinate of the center of the space between these two columns. σ denotes the length in y direction of this space.
+The two vertical ordered columns which are the nearest to the bird are considered for the reward calculation. µ denotes the y coordinate of the center of the space between these two columns. σ denotes the scaled length in y direction of this space.
+In order to force the model to control the bird more in the middle of space the length of this space is scaled by a factor of 0.125.

 ![Alt Text](./media/rewardSystem.png)